valkey-io/valkey-rfc/ValkeyJSON.md

 JSON.SET <key> <path> <json> [NX | XX]
 ```

-* key - required, Redis key of document type.
+* key - required, JSON key.
 * path - required, JSON path.
-For a new Redis key, the JSON path must be the root path ".".
+For a new JSON key, the JSON path must be the root path ".".
 * json - required, JSON representing the new value
 * NX - optional.
-If the path is the root path, set the value only if the Redis key does not exist, i.e., insert a new document.
+If the path is the root path, set the value only if the JSON key does not exist, i.e., insert a new document.
   If the path is not the root path, set the value only if the path does not exist, i.e., insert a value into the document.
 * XX - optional.
-If the path is the root path, set the value only if the Redis key exists, i.e., replace the existing document.
+If the path is the root path, set the value only if the JSON key exists, i.e., replace the existing document.
   If the path is not the root path, set the value only if the path exists, i.e., update the existing value.

 ##### Return